 How to: Fold some colored papers into basic shapes and show him the steps you take to fold the paper.
 Start with basic shapes like a paper fan, which your toddler can play with later.
 The best way to involve him in the activity is to grab his attention by saying “Look what mommy is making!”.
 Once you get his attention hand him a paper and hold his hands and help him replicate the folds you made.

 Skills developed: Introduction to art, interpretation, and imitation

 You will need: A guitar

 How to: Music can transfix a baby.
 Make your baby sit in your lap.
-Bring a guitar close to you in a way he can see.
-String some chords and see your baby’s reaction; ask him to string the same chord you just strung.
-Let him experiment while you make sure his fingers are not hurt.
+Bring a guitar close to you and hold it so they can see the strings.
+Strum on the strings and see your baby’s reaction; ask them to play on the strings.
+Let them experiment while you make sure their fingers are not hurt (5).

 Skills developed: Introduction to music, tactile response

 20. Building blocks